101-Ways/pairing-test-data-analyst/README.md

 # The Task

-The task involves developing a data pipeline and its underlying infrastructure.
-In order to complete the following user story sample data sources will be provided.
+The task involves ingesting, cleaning and analysing some flight data using the provided data sources (CSV files).

-### User story:
+### Tasks:

-we would like to explore and process the flights data in order to answer questions such as:
+we would like to explore and process the flights data in order to answer the following questions:
 - how much time does the flights table cover ?
 - how many departure cities the flight database covers ?
-- what is the relationship between flights and planes tables ?
 - which airplane manufacturer incurred the most delays in the analysis period ?
+(Explain how you decided upon the interpretation of 'most delays' and the inplications on this on your results)
 - what are the two most connected cities?
+(Again, explain how you arrived at the definition of 'most connected')
+- what are the chances of planes flying out of JFK in poor weather getting delayed?

 ### The input data sources are comprised of (csv files in data.tar.gz):